melintea/melintea.github.io/_posts/2024-06-19-fast-map-search.md

 title: A much faster map search
 ---

-I have been tipped how to speed up certain map searches.
+I have been tipped off how to speed up map searches when the key is a string.
 It can cut the search time in half:
 - use ```std::less<>```
-- if the key is a string: use ```std::string_view```
+- use ```std::string_view```